Penske PC-23: Racing history

-The PC23 debuted at 1994 Australian FAI Indycar Grand Prix, noted for the sensational debut win of Reynard chassis, qualifying 3rd with Fittipaldi, 5th with Al Unser Jr., and 6th with Tracy.
-In the race, which was shortened by 10 laps due to darkness, Fittipaldi scored a 2nd place, while Unser and Tracy retired for electrical problems.
+The PC23 debuted at 1994 Australian FAI Indycar Grand Prix, noted for the sensational debut win of Reynard chassis, qualifying third with Fittipaldi, fifth with Al Unser Jr., and sixth with Tracy.
+In the race, which was shortened by 10 laps due to darkness, Fittipaldi scored a second place, while Unser and Tracy retired for electrical problems.
 At Phoenix, the first oval race of the season, the PC23 scored its first win, with Fittipaldi ahead of Al Unser Jr. The season continued with six wins in a row, three for Unser: Long Beach, Indianapolis and Milwaukee, where Penske Racing scored a remarkable 1-2-3 win with Fittipaldi second and Tracy third, a win for Tracy at Detroit, and two wins for Unser at Portland, another 1-2-3 sweep for Penske, and Cleveland.
-In Toronto however, Unser's engine blew, while Fittipaldi finished 3rd, and Tracy 5th, ending an astonishing streak of seven wins in a row.
+In Toronto however, Unser's engine blew, while Fittipaldi finished third, and Tracy fifth, ending an astonishing streak of seven wins in a row.
 In Michigan, the entire Penske pack retired, but for the next two races, Mid-Ohio and New Hampshire, the Penskes scored two 1-2-3 wins in a row, with Unser as the winner on both occasions.
-Unser won also in Vancouver, completing his second row of 3 back to back wins of the season.
-The Road America was won by then-rising star Jacques Villeneuve, his first in CART racing, while Unser clinched the championship ahead of Fittipaldi.
+Unser won also in Vancouver, completing his second row of three back to back wins of the season.
+The Road America race was won by then-rising star Jacques Villeneuve, his first in CART racing, while Unser clinched the championship ahead of Fittipaldi.
 Two final events of the season, Nazareth and Laguna Seca were won by Paul Tracy.
 Unser, Fittipaldi, and Tracy ended the season at first three places in season standings respectively.

 In the 1995, not counting the brief and unfortunate attempt to qualify at Indy 500 with their year-old car, Penske Racing was running with the new PC-24, although with much less success.
 However, the Bettenhausen Motorsports team used the PC-23 for almost the entire season, with the Indy 500 and Milwaukee as sole exceptions.
 Bettenhausen driver Stefan Johansson scored points in eight races and finished 13th place in the final standings, with on third place as its best result.
 In 1996, the PC-23 had one final run, at the inaugural U.S. 500 with Gary Bettenhausen, who crashed out of the race in lap 89, while in the 21st place.